wenceorg/phys52015/site/content/notes/scaling-laws.md

 ## Amdahl's law and strong scaling

-To construct some models of scaling, we first need some notation.
-We also need to decide what we mean by "performance".
-We will generally use "useful work per second" as the unit of performance.
+This model considers a fixed problem size.
+That is, we fix the \\(N\\) units of work that we want to perform.
+It then makes an assumption about how much of that work is (potentially) parallelisable and attempts to answer the question of what speedup we might obtain if we were able to parallelise that part of the code perfectly.

 Let \\(F_s\\) be the _serial fraction_ and \\(F_p := 1 - F_s\\) the
 _parallel fraction_ of a given code and suppose that a problem takes
 \\(T_1\\) seconds on a single process.

+{{< manfig src="serial-fraction.svg"
+    width="75%"
+    caption="Division of a code into serial and parallelisable parts." >}}

-We can write the total parallel execution time on \\(P\\) processors as
+We assume that we can perfectly parallelise the parallel fraction, and so the total parallel execution time on \\(P\\) processors is

 $$
 T_P := T_1 \left(F_s + \frac{F_p}{P}\right).
 $$

-Writing the speedup as
+Defining the speedup as the ratio
 $$
 S_P := \frac{T_1}{T_P}
 $$